cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 This section details the encoding of the 'extensions' field.
 The 'extensions' field is encoded as a CBOR array where each extensionID is encoded as either a CBOR int or an unwrapped CBOR OID tag.
 If 'extensionID' is encoded an int (see {{extype}}), the sign is used to encode if the extension is critical and the 'critical' field is omitted.
 Critical extensions are encoded with a negative sign and non-critical extensions are encoded with a positive sign.

-The 'extnValue' OCTET STREAM value field is encoded as the CBOR byte string 'extensionValue' except for the extensions mandated to be supported by {{RFC7925}}, {{IEEE-802.1AR}}, and {{CAB-Baseline}} which are encoded as specified below.
+The 'extnValue' OCTET STRING value field is encoded as the CBOR byte string 'extensionValue' except for the extensions mandated to be supported by {{RFC7925}}, {{IEEE-802.1AR}}, and {{CAB-Baseline}} which are encoded as specified below.
 For some extensions, only commonly used parts are supported by the CBOR encoding.
 If unsupported parts are used, the CBOR encoding cannot be used.

 CBOR encoding of the following extension values are fully supported: